globus/globus-automate-client/docs/source/cli_docs.rst

    validation of the flow definition. [default: True]
 -  ``-v, --verbose``: Run with increased verbosity
 -  ``-i, --input [json|yaml]``: Input format. [default: json]
+-  ``--dry-run``: Do a dry run of deploying the flow to test your definition without actually making changes. [default: False]
 -  ``--help``: Show this message and exit.

 ``globus-automate flow display``